-4.1.1.3.
+4.1.3.
 Long term loans

-Agribusiness mortgage loan
+• Agribusiness mortgage loan

-✓ This option is applicable to purchase or develop fixed property.
+This option is applicable to purchase or improve fixed property.
 In this regard, ABSA will offer an agricultural mortgage loan using a mortgage bond over a form of property as collateral.
 The repayment period is 10 to 15 years.
-There is flexibility attached to loan repayment as it can either be monthly, quarterly or annually with an option to reduce instalments.
-There is also a flexi reserve facility on mortgage loan which enables the farmer to deposit surplus funds to the mortgage loan account, and to withdraw these funds when required.
+There is flexibility attached to loan repayment as it can either be monthly, quarterly or annually with an option to reduce or postpone instalments.
+There is also a flexi reserve facility on mortgage loans which enables the farmer to deposit surplus funds to the mortgage loan account, and to withdraw these funds when required.

-Black owned agriculture business loan
+• Black owned agriculture business loan

-Lack-owned small, medium to large enterprises operating in South Africa can apply for Agriculture BEE finance of up to R15 million.
-With repayment periods of up to 10 years, this agriculture business loan targets growing business to provide a bespoke credit facility.
+Black-owned small, medium to large businesses operating in South Africa can apply for agriculture BEE finance of up to R15 million.
+This loan targets growing agricultural business to provide a bespoke credit facility.
+The repayment period can be of up to 10 years with a balloon payment option.
+Applicants can choose to repay their loan monthly, bi-monthly, quarterly or annually.